influxdata/chronograf/README.md

 * Elastic
 * Varnish

+> NOTE: You need to be running the `cpu` and `system` plugins for the canned dashboards from a given telegraf instance to appear in the Host List.

 ### Data Explorer

 Chronograf's graphing tool that allows you to dig in and create personalized visualizations of your data.